Probing Exotic Fermions from a Seesaw/Radiative Model at the LHC: Collider Signals

 In addition to the events shown in Table~\ref{all_charged_lepton_signals} there are various events containing neutrinos.
 Events with one charged lepton are possible, like $\ell^-W^-W^+\nu$, and there are also events with no charged leptons; for example, pair production of $\f^+\overline{\f^+}$ gives $W^+W^-\nu\nu$ final states with a branching fraction of $\sim100\%$.
 Both classes of events give signals with large amounts of missing energy.

 The events in Table~\ref{all_charged_lepton_signals} can be compared with the corresponding table in Ref.~\cite{Kumericki:2012bh}, where similar signals are listed for the seesaw/radiative model $(b)$, which employs the fermion $\f\sim(1,5,0)$ (see Table~2 in Ref.~\cite{Kumericki:2012bh}).
 Similar to the Type-III seesaw, model $(b)$ predicts $\ell^\pm\ell^\pm W^\mp Z$ events but not $\ell^\pm\ell^\pm W^\mp W^\mp$ events~\cite{Kumericki:2012bh}, which is opposite to the present model.
-The difference arises because the neutral beyond-SM fermion has zero hypercharge in both model $(b)$ and the Type-III seesaw; production of neutral fermion pairs, which would otherwise give the lepton-number violating event $\ell^\pm \ell^\pm W^\mp W^\mp$, is not available in those models.\footnote{More accurately, it can only proceed via Lagrangian terms containing two insertions of the small mass-mixing parameters and is therefore highly suppressed.} The present model allows neutral-fermion pair-production and thus predicts $\ell^\pm \ell^\pm W^\mp W^\mp$ events, but does not give an observable number of $\ell^\pm\ell^\pm W^\mp Z$ events due to the relations $g_L^\ell=g_{\lz\lf^-}$ and $|\mathcal{K}_\s|\ll|\mathcal{K}_\Delta|$.
+The difference arises because the neutral beyond-SM fermion has zero hypercharge in both model $(b)$ and the Type-III seesaw; production of neutral fermion pairs, which would otherwise give the lepton-number violating event $\ell^\pm \ell^\pm W^\mp W^\mp$, is not available in those models.\footnote{More accurately, it can only proceed via Lagrangian terms containing two insertions of the small mass-mixing parameters and is therefore highly suppressed.} The present model allows neutral-fermion pair-production and thus predicts $\ell^\pm \ell^\pm W^\mp W^\mp$ events, though the branching fraction is highly suppressed due to the relation $|\mathcal{K}_\s|\ll|\mathcal{K}_\Delta|$.
+This provides a key way to discriminate the present model from the Type-III seesaw and model $(b)$.
+The observation of like-sign dilepton events would provide a clear preference for those models.